Free Spirit Beading with Kristen Fagan: How To Make Earrings With Craft Wire

 Kristen revisits a necklace she made for her September 11th broadcast.
 She designed a modern necklace with a wooden focal bead that had a pattern made with Easy Marble.
 Kristen did another design with the wooden bead.
 This time she used chain instead of Tri-Bead Czech Seed Beads.
 She says she thought of the variation because she seems to have so much chain lying around.

 Kristen moves the camera down so we can see her materials and tools.
 She is using a bead mat to hold everything in place.
 She has 20 gauge Craft Wire in black.
 She is going to use the Craft wire for connectors and ear wires.
 She has two Swarovski Crystal rondelles, they are about 10x6mm in size.
 She has two Dichroic Glass charms.
 Kristen shows some Paula Radke glass beads she can use as variations.
-Kristen has nylon jaw pliers, chain nose pliers, LoopRite Looping Pliers, Soft Flex Flush Cutters, tape measure, and a Burr Cup.
+Kristen has nylon jaw pliers, chain nose pliers, LoopRite Looping Pliers, Cutters, tape measure, and a Burr Cup.

 Kristen discusses the LoopRite Looping Pliers.
 The LoopRite has marked sizes on the nose of the pliers.
 The sizes marked range from 2mm to 8mm.
 This makes it easy to create consistent sized loops.
 If you are making chain or ear wire and want everything uniform, this tool takes all of the guesswork out of creating your loops.